Bio

 Actually – he’s been going there, on a regular basis, since 2002 – when he first appeared on Conan (2002-8 – here) and Leno (2003-5 – here) and Carson Daly (2006 – here) and Fallon (2016-25 – here).
 2018 saw him in Hollywood to work on The Fix (here) which he hosted and also had writer and executive producer credits for.

-These were not just trips to TV studios as, just to highlight a couple of the older events, he was at Aspen Comedy Festival (2003 – here), played some small comedy clubs and often attended events such as the Comedy Central Emmy after party (here).
+These were not just trips to TV studios as, just to highlight a couple of the older events, he was at Aspen Comedy Festival (2003 – here), played some small comedy clubs and has often attended events such as the Comedy Central Emmy after party (here).
+His many, many trips to New York can be seen by searching for NYC.

 He’s played The Comedy Store in LA sooooooooooo many times that he’s been made an alumni, with his name added to their wall of fame in 2018 (see here).
 Alumnus status means you can just turn up and do a spot in one of the rooms.